If you plan to live in Panama, I really encourage you to get a residency visa. It will make your life much easier. Here’s why…

 The temporary visa can be obtained at any immigration office.
 You do not need to stay in Panama City.

 If you do not plan to stay in Panama, you should also get a multi-entry visa stamp on your passport.
 This will cost an additional $50 and take two days.
 If you leave the country without a multi-entry visa stamp, it is a $2000 fine.
 So, I advise always getting the multi-entry visa stamp in your passport.

-STEP TWO: Sixty to 90 days later, your attorney will notify you that your permanent visa is ready.
+STEP TWO: In three to four months, your attorney will notify you that your permanent visa is ready.
 You will need to go to Panama City to get your permanent visa.
 This visa card is good forever and will not need to be renewed.

 STEP THREE: Then about 60 days later your Cedula, or permanent resident ID card, will be ready.
 You will need to go to Panama City to get this card.
 The Cedula is a national ID card which needs to be renewed every 10 years.

 Until you get a visa, you cannot get a Panama driver’s license.